thiagofborn/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 >**Note:** In case you want to use the Jenkins single instance, there will be additional steps.

-9. You will need to ssh to the Jenkins VM, and get the password to login to Jenkins.
+9. You will need to ssh to the Jenkins VM, and get the password to login to Jenkins via web console.
+The ssh password was defined during the VM creation.

 ![This step is for those using Bitnami single instance.](media/bitnami-single-instance-credential.png "Bitnami single instance credentials")